idemeum/idemeum-docs-vue.github.io/remote-access/remote-web-app.md

 	* **Display name** - application name that will appear on the end user portal.
 It can contain any characters up to a maximum of 256 chars.
 	* **Application Name** - this name will be part of the host name for accessing the application.
 Thus it can contain only characters that are allowed in a domain: [a-z], [A-Z], 0-9 and '-' (dash) up to a maximum of 63 characters.  '-' (dash) cannot be the first character.
 	* **Internal URL** - this is the URL that idemeum will redirect the call once we authenticate and authorize that the user has access to the application.
 In our example this would be: `http://localhost:3000`.
 If the agent is not installed on the same application server, then you can use domain name or IP address to reach application on internal network.
+	* **Username Expression** - Help users automatically fill `username` for this remote application by configuraing usernames using expressions.
+Expression `${user.email}` will automatically autofill user corporate email as username for this app.

 ![Add Grafana](../remote-access/images/add-grafana.png)